flipflopapp/rewq-cli/README.md

 Suppose, you go to a STANDUP everyday to a link - https://meet.google.com/gar-feil-dtd?authuser=2

 You could bookmark it.

-Or you could go to command line and type,
+Or even faster, you could go to command line and type,

 ```
 $ rewq standup